Venezuela minister: US, Spanish, Czech 'terrorists' detained – DW – 09/15/2024

 Venezuela's leftist government frequently accuses the US, in particular, but also sometimes other foreign forces of plots to overthrow or otherwise sabotage it.

-But tensions are particularly high at present in the aftermath of a disputed election in late July, where both the US and Spain do not recognize the government's claim to victory.
+But tensions are higher than usual at present in the aftermath of a disputed election in late July, where both the US and Spain do not recognize the government's claim to victory.

 Public protests led by the opposition have also been common in Venezuela since the vote.